 2. marks of deliberations

 1We sailors were exploring an abandoned place of worship at our port.
 2We knew the romani master had passed by, for we saw he had painted marks of his deliberations on the walls.

 1We encountered a simple abode in which the romani master had undertaken a long period of contemplation.
-2We became mute for a considerable period.
+2We became mute for a considerable time.

 1Across the bay rises the rambles of a castle, from an earlier period of our realm.
 2Here the romani master was known, from time to time, to conduct experiments with the use of alembics and strong solutions.
 3We surmised that the castle had become an athanor, like those the old sages employed.

 1The romani master bid us build an icon to the red hills.
 2It became a lookout.
 3From this icon, we could espy the mysterious outpourings of these precious hills, and give gratitude for the mysteries of our realm.